SwifQL/SwifQL/README.md

 I'd love to present you my way for executing SQL queries with Swift.

-This lib can work either stand alone, or with Vapor.
+This lib can work either stand alone, or with Vapor3.

 For now it supports PostgreSQL and MySQL.